Public Policy (M.P.P.)

 - 3

 MPP-Approved elective courses are available in many substantive areas.
 Students may also propose additional electives if they make sense in terms of the student’s interests and academic plan.
-Discussion with your MPP Graduate Academic Advisor should inform this choice.
+Discussion with your Graduate Academic Advisor should inform this choice.

 SAMPLE 16-MONTH FULL-TIME DEGREE COMPLETION PLAN